criblio/collector-templates/collectors/rest/forgerock/README.md

 ## Configuring

-The collector is scheduled to run 15 minutes and to retrieve The Previous 15 Minutes, Currently there is a cursor functionality available via One Password but this has not been implemented here, This may be updated as additional testing occurs.
+The collector is scheduled to run 15 minutes and to retrieve The Previous 15 Minutes.

 ### Event Breaker

-Import the provided event breaker and configure the REST Collector to use the `onepassword` event breaker rule set.
+Import the provided event breaker and configure the REST Collector to use the `forgerock` event breaker rule set.

 ## Authors
 Matt Robinson -- mrobinson@cribl.io